10 Types Of Marketing Emails You Should Be Sending

 7. Feedback and Review Request Emails

-Customer Satisfaction is vital.
-Use email marketing to send surveys to your customers about your business and get their feedback.
+Customer Satisfaction is vital—email marketing to survey your customers about your business and get their feedback.
 Customer satisfaction (CSAT) reflects customers' sentiments regarding interacting with your brand.
-It measures how happy or unhappy customers are with a company's products, services, or experience.
+It measures customersunhappinessness or unhappy with a company's products, services, or experience.

 When a brand's delivery and usage meet a customer's expectation, that's a recipe for success.
 Unfortunately, the reverse is also true.
-The easiest way to find out the customer's impressions is by conducting CSAT surveys.
+The easiest way to determine customer impressions is by conducting CSAT surveys.

 You can provide freebies for customers who contribute to the reviews.
 Giving free offers to customers makes them happy.
 To offer gifts, choose those that aren't expensive/ won't cost the business a loss and need no shipping costs.